 Cooperation in regional and multilateral fora

-Australia and Sri Lanka work together in a number of important regional and global fora.
+Australia and Sri Lanka work together in a number of important regional and global fora, including participating in the Commonwealth.

-Australia and Sri Lanka engage through the Indian Ocean Naval Symposium (IONS) and are both active members of the Indian Ocean Rim Association (IORA).
-We also work together in the ASEAN Regional Forum (ARF), which develops regional approaches to transnational security challenges, including disaster relief and cyber security.
-Australia is an observer to the South Asian Association of Regional Countries (SAARC), the major regional forum for South Asia, including Sri Lanka.
+Australia and Sri Lanka engage through the Indian Ocean Naval Symposium (IONS) and are active members of the Indian Ocean Rim Association (IORA).
+We also work together in the ASEAN Regional Forum (ARF), developing regional approaches to transnational security challenges, including disaster relief and cyber security.
+Australia is an observer to the South Asian Association of Regional Countries (SAARC), the major regional forum for South Asia.

 Sri Lankan community in Australia